makeplans/terms/TOS.md

 <h4>Liability</h4>

-*The provider* is not liable for any loss or damages based on usage of *the service*.
+*The provider* is not liable for any loss or damages based on usage of *the service*. *The service* is provided as is without any warranties.

+<h4>Right to Amend</h4>

+*The provider* can change the terms of this agreement at any time.
+The current and applicable version of this agreement can be found on https://terms.makeplans.net.
+For major changes *the client* will be notified via email or within *the service*.